-2. SUMMARY
+2. INTRODUCTION

 - 2.1 Recent budgets have taken account of reducing government grant over the period of the last comprehensive spending review.
-We now have the provisional local government finance settlement for 2018/19 which clarified the multi-year settlements announced in 2016/17.
-No further changes were made to the calculation of the New Homes Bonus (NHB).
-We continue to be on the multi-year settlement covering the four years from 2016/17.
-Council tax thresholds were increased by 1% to be the higher of 3% or above £5.
-100% business rates retention is promised but with the transfer in of some funding obligations.
-The Government is looking to introduce 75% business rates retention in 2020/21.
-Devon chief finance officers worked on a bid when the new invitation to pilot 100% business rates retention for 2018/19 was sent out by government.
-We have been successful with our bid which will create additional funds for one year only.
-Revenue support grant and rural services delivery grant are rolled into business rates baseline funding for one year as a result.
-The conditions of the bid require extra business rate income generated to be reinvested in economic growth.
-Our bid will reinvest additional funds in the Newton Abbot town centre redevelopment proposals.
-Revenue support grant is to end in 2018/19 and new homes bonus legacy payments are being reduced.
-The reduction was from 6 years to 5 years in 2017/18 and then to 4 years from 2018/19.
-An initial baseline reduction of 0.4% was also set for 2017/18 reducing the Bonus further.
-No further modifications have been made for 2018/19 following receipt of the provisional settlement. - 2.2 We have benefitted from previous savings plans and restructuring efficiencies are still producing cost reductions.
+We now have the autumn statement 2017 and continue to be on the multi-year settlement covering the four years from 2016/17.
+100% rates retention is promised but with the transfer in of some funding obligations.
+75% rates retention is now being proposed to be introduced in 2020/21.
+Revenue support grant is to end from 2019/20. - 2.2 New homes bonus has not been altered in the provisional settlement however we continue to suffer the reductions identified by the settlement for last years financial plan proposals.
+Savings have been found to eliminate the deficits identified rather than having to use the business rate retention reserve. - 2.3 We have benefitted from previous savings plans and restructuring efficiencies are still producing cost reductions.
 This budget also benefits from the Strata partnership and the significant ongoing returns from Market Walk.
-We are in the third year of Business Efficiency Service Transition (BEST) 2020 review following business challenge in earlier years. - 2.3 The economy continues to be buoyant however uncertainty continues about future demand and the outcome of the European Union negotiations.
-Teignbridge has seen some minor positive variations to income in the current year apart from general rental income and market income which is down on the original budget. - 2.4 Car parks are continuing with the programme of relevant capital investment agreed and funded by the increase in income.
-A general increase in most off street parking charges is proposed to cover inflation and in particular the continuing higher rates from the revaluation which mainly falls on car parking. - 2.5 Business rates were revalued nationally and became effective from 1 April 2017.
-Rates have generally gone down in the South West although Teignbridge properties have gone up.
-There is transitional relief so that reductions and increases will take five years to work through.
-Our planned investment in Newton Abbot will enhance its vitality and viability and improve access to and within the town centre.
+We are in the third year of Business Efficiency Service Transition 2020 review following business challenge in earlier years. - 2.4 The economy continues to be buoyant however uncertainty continues around future demand, inflation and the outcome of the European Union negotiations.
+Teignbridge has seen some minor positive variations to income in the current year apart from general rental income and market income which is down on the original budget. - 2.5 Car parks are continuing with the programme of relevant capital investment agreed and partly funded by the increase in income.
+A general increase in most off street parking charges is proposed to cover inflation and in particular the higher rates from the revaluation which mainly falls on car parking. - 2.6 The capital programme has been extended to include 2020/21 infrastructure delivery plan projects funded by CIL and external sources where available.

-- 2.6 We are in the second year of our ten year Strategy 2016-2025.
-This sets the tone for contributing to civic life and ensuring public services focus on 'place and person' while remaining accountable, fair and value for money.
-At the heart are the Teignbridge Ten overarching projects that guide our activities, where we focus our resources and how we shape services to deliver real progress for the district. - 2.7 The capital programme to 2020/21 includes infrastructure delivery plan projects funded by CIL and external sources where available.
 The investment in housing continues including provision of affordable homes.
 The main aim is to create more homes and jobs.
 Significant provisions have also been included for town centre investment and employment land.
 Prudential borrowing is a helpful funding mechanism for priority projects where a good return on capital can be demonstrated.
 The additional gains from the business rates pilot scheme will be invested in Newton Abbot town centre.